Updated: May 11, 2014

 One day, just after lunch, I was on my way to attend a couple of client meetings.
 The doorbell rang, and a tradesman handed me a DVD.
 He said: “We’ve just restored the roof on Number 10 across the road.
 When you get a chance, watch the DVD.
 Give me a call if you’d like a quote.”

 Treat getting writing jobs seriously.
+The roofer did knew that the best advertisement for his services was the work he’d done, so he knocked on every door in the street.
+He did it himself.
+He filmed the video too.
 That DVD showed me the benefits of a roof restoration.
 Create your own presentations to show your clients why they need you.

 Happy days, you’ve got a client.
 Now, get a deposit of 50% of your full fee.
 This solves a million problems.
 You’re in business to make money; get paid.